 That collaboration has been extensive and includes research involving government agencies and national and international universities and other institutions.

-Mark Clapsadl, field station manager, and Kathleen Hastings, field station research technician, discussed highlights of the fieldwork conducted from the facility located on Buffalo’s waterfront.
+Mark Clapsadl, field station manager, and Kit Hastings, field station research technician, discussed highlights of the fieldwork conducted from the facility located on Buffalo’s waterfront.

 Clapsadl and Hastings provided support to many research projects undertaken by center scientists and affiliated Buffalo State faculty members.
 The two also installed and operated the Great Lakes Observing System (GLOS).
 Field station staff also continued long-term sampling of the eastern basin of Lake Erie, contributing to a valuable long-term data-collection effort.